mollersuite/mollermethod/website/src/pages/api.md

 Providers allow you to do two things:

-1. Give Catay game statistics for use in Autofarm Mode, and webhooks.
+1. Give mollermethod game statistics for use in Autofarm Mode, and webhooks.
-2. Tell Catay how to run serverside code in a backdoored game.
+2. Tell mollermethod how to run serverside code in a backdoored game.

 The API is currently quite a bit different from the previous two: